22 Interesting & Important Facts About The Weather You Should Know

 1) Weather Is Unpredictable, Always

-This statement is no criticism of any weather service or meteorologists.
-Weather forecasts have become remarkably accurate over the last few decades with weather sensors spread out over the Earth's surface, the oceans, atmosphere, and in space.
+This statement is no criticism of any weather service or meteorologist.
+Weather forecasts have become remarkably accurate over the last few decades, with weather sensors spread out over the Earth's surface, the oceans, atmosphere, and in space.

-A wealth of historical weather and climate data, combined with advanced forecasting models, make modern-day weather predictions very reliable.
+A wealth of historical weather and climate data, combined with advanced forecasting models, makes modern-day weather predictions very reliable.

 For example, on the coast, the ocean or land temperatures can rise or drop quicker or slower than expected.
 Ocean currents can unexpectedly change and dramatically influence the weather.
 Jet streams in the upper atmosphere can slightly shift and have a large impact.

 These are just a few examples of the large number of variables in the atmosphere that can come into play and influence the weather unexpectedly and quickly.

 2) Climate Is What You Expect, Weather Is What You Get